syncfusion-content/xamarin-docs/Xamarin/SfListView/Layouts.md

 ### Change SpanCount Based on Screen Size

-In SfListView, [GridLayout](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout.html) arranges the item in a row based on the [SpanCount](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout~SpanCount.html) property.
-The `SpanCount` can be adjust based on the view size of application with orientation in either portrait or landscape mode.
+In SfListView, [GridLayout](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout.html) allows you to change the span count based on the view size of application with orientation in either portrait or landscape mode.
-For example, the screen width is 300 and `ItemSize` is 150 in portrait mode, then SpanCount value would be 2.

 To calculated the `SpanCount` by using screen width and `ItemSize` property to layout the items, follow the code example.